enkidevs/curriculum/airtable/introduction/airtable-basics/airtable-tables.md

 ![gif-of-renaming-table](https://img.enkipro.com/8909b664b02611e52ed6241806a62b72.gif)

 For this example, you also need a new table named `'Earth Data'`.
-You can do this by pressing the `+` button to the right of the `'Earth Data'` table:
+You can do this by pressing the `+` button to the right of the `'Mars Data'` table:

 ![gif-of-adding-a-new-table](https://img.enkipro.com/582a69d31c8bacd1737aaaa131bf0125.gif)